Terrorism in Brazil: Recent history

-On 21 July 2016, two weeks before the scheduled start of the Olympic Games, Brazilian Federal Police busted an Islamic jihadist terrorist ring plotting to wreak havoc in a manner similar to the 1972 Munich massacre, but they had a rather poor preparation compared to their objectives.
-10 people suspected to be allied with ISIS werearrested and two more were on the run.
+On 21 July 2016, two weeks before the scheduled start of the 2016 Summer Olympics, the Brazilian Federal Police busted an Islamic jihadist terrorist ring plotting to wreak havoc in a manner similar to the 1972 Munich massacre, but they had rather poor preparation compared to their objectives.
+10 people suspected to be allied with ISIS were arrested, and two more were on the run.

 On 2 May 2017, Palestinian migrants threw a homemade bomb at far-right protesters, leaving several injured in São Paulo.

 On 6 September 2018, the right-wing presidential candidate Jair Bolsonaro was stabbed during a political campaign in Juiz de Fora, Minas Gerais.

-On 13 March 2019, two former students opened fire at a Brazilian school on Wednesday in Suzano, São Paulo.
+On 13 March 2019, two former students opened fire at a Brazilian school in Suzano, São Paulo.
 The pair killed at least five teenagers as well as two school officials before committing suicide in an attack that police said was inspired by the 1999 Columbine High School Massacre in the United States.

 On 2 September 2021, a man who was planning Islamic terrorist attacks was arrested in Maringá.

+On 8 November 2023, the Federal Police of Brazil arrested 2 men and carried out 11 search and seizure warrants in the states of São Paulo, Minas Gerais, and Brasília, in an operation against the terrorist group Hezbollah, which was planning attacks on synagogues in the country.

-Several newspapers, including O Globo, Veja, and Folha de S.Paulo, characterised the 2023 invasion of the Brazilian Congress as terrorism.
+Several newspapers, including O Globo, Veja, and Folha de S. Paulo, characterised the 2023 invasion of the Brazilian Congress as terrorism.

+On 13 November 2024, a suicide bomber exploded a device in front of the Supreme Federal Court Palace and another one in his car at the National Congress parking lot.
+The Federal Police of Brazil and the Bomb Squad released the area and the Forensics Medical Institute removed the corpse only on the next morning.

+On 21 March 2025, a man who had an arsenal of weapons and flags of ISIS and Al Qaeda was arrested in Porto Alegre.

+On 3 May 2025, an adult and a teenager who planned to bomb Lady Gaga's free concert on Copacabana beach in Rio de Janeiro were arrested.
+The group that planned the attack were organizing on Discord, targeting children and LGBTQ+ people.

 Responses and counterterrorism efforts

-The Brazil government has four pieces of terrorism legislation pending in Congress:
+The Brazilian government has four pieces of terrorism legislation pending in Congress: